Data lake vs. data mesh: Which one is right for you?

 Data lake storage solutions have become increasingly popular (e.g. cloud object storage), but it’s important to note that they don’t inherently include analytic features.
 Data lakes are often combined with other cloud-based services and downstream software tools to deliver data indexing, transformation, querying, and analytics functionality.

 In a data lake architecture, a self-service data analytics engine (such as ChaosSearch) sits on top of a cloud-based data repository, delivering key features that help organizations achieve data lake benefits and realize the full value of their data.
-This approach can activate low-cost cloud object storage (for example, Amazon S3 or Google Cloud Storage), enabling teams to ingest, index and analyze their data without having to move it into a separate ETL pipeline for analysis.
+This approach can activate low-cost cloud object storage (for example, Amazon S3 or Google Cloud Storage), enabling teams to ingest, index and analyze their data in real-time, without having to move it into a separate ETL pipeline for analysis.

 What is Data Mesh?